 C: Alan Colbeck

-Steely faced Alan Colbeck was respected rather than loved by the fans.
+Steely faced Alan was respected rather than loved by the fans.
 A dour, skilful welterweight whose style lacked vitality and excitement he was, nonetheless a talented wrestler who held British titles at lightweight, welterweight and middleweight, as well as the European welterweight title.
-Born and bred in Morley, Leeds, Alan was the son of a miner.
+From Wakefield in Yorkshire Arthur Colbeck was the son of a miner, born in 1925.

-He almost accidentally took up wrestling when he discovered Ernie Baldwin's gymnasium at Tingley when looking for somewhere to learn amateur boxing.
-Already an accomplished amateur Alan Colbeck turned professional shortly after the end of the second world war.
-Early bouts saw him billed from Glasgow, and in 1947 he took part in a knock out tournament for the Scottish lightweight championship.
-He was encouraged to turn professional by his friend, Harry Fields.
-That first bout was against Dundee's Tony Lawrence.
+Alan Colbeck almost accidentally took up wrestling when he discovered Ernie Baldwin's gymnasium at Tingley whilst looking for somewhere to learn amateur boxing.
+He took to wrestling and was a good pupil.
+Already an accomplished amateur Alan Colbeck turned professional shortly after the end of the second world war, and we find the name Arthur Colbeck on posters in the late 1940s.
+Our earliest spottings, mostly in Scotland, saw him billed from Glasgow, and on 16th December, 1947, he took part in a knock out tournament for the Scottish lightweight championship.
+He was encouraged to turn professional by his friend, Harry Fields, and we believe his first bout was against Dundee's Tony Lawrence.

-Over the years Alan Colbeck held the British championship at three different weights, light, welter and middle, as well as being a long established European welterweight champion.
+Championship honours were never far away from Alan Colbeck.
+Over the years he held the British championship at three different weights, light, welter and middle, as well as being a long established European welterweight champion.
+The European title swayed back and forth between Alan and Jack Dempsey from 1951 to 1964, with Colbeck keeping it all to himself until 1976.
 In 1965, he battled Mick McManus to a draw live on television in a contest so intense that the football score updates were not shown on the screen until it was finished.

-A national worker Alan worked in the north of England and Scotland, mostly for Morrell and Beresford, but was equally well known in southern England working for Dale Martin Promotions.
-He tagged for a while with Jackie Pallo in an usual cocktail, but settled down for a while in The Masters alongside Peter Preston, a formidable team in cracking bouts against the Royal brothers, White Eagles and Black Diamonds.
+A national worker Alan worked in the north of England and Scotland, mostly for promoters Relwyskow Green and Morrell Beresford, but he was equally well known in southern England working for Dale Martin Promotions.
+He tagged for a while with Jackie Pallo in an unusual cocktail, and later settled down for a while in The Masters alongside Peter Preston, a formidable team in cracking bouts against the Royal brothers, White Eagles and Black Diamonds.

-One of the great post war lighter weight men, testimony that the greats of the ring had no need for star spangled trunks.
+Whilst wrestling benefited from colour and charisma we have little doubt that Alan Colbeck was one of the great post war lighter weight men who bore testimony that the greats of the ring had no need for star spangled trunks or elaborate gimmicks.